Bismillah-Jan/Kernalized-SVM/README.md

 * The Kernalized SVM is implemented from scrath.
 * Two kernels Polynomial and RBF are implemented from scratch
 * Note: Please Note that the alpha are selected as weights (Just as an example).
+## How to Run the program
+ - Download the python files in a diectory and run only the "runner.py"

 ## Sample outputs is given below for XOR problem